 The self-directed Roth IRA LLC, similar to a Self-Directed IRA LLC, allows the IRA holder to:

-- Buy a vacation home now at today’s prices anywhere in the world, rent it out, and then use it tax-free at the age of 59 1/2!
+- Purchase a vacation home now at today’s prices anywhere in the world, rent it out, and then use it tax-free at the age of 59 1/2.

-- Buy an office building now at today’s prices, rent it out, and then move your business in tax-free at the age of 59 1/2.
+- Invest in an office building now at today’s prices, rent it out, and then move your business in tax-free at the age of 59 1/2.

-1. Establish Self-Directed Roth IRA LLC with IRA Financial Trust.
+1. Establish a Self-Directed Roth IRA LLC with a Self-Directed IRA custodian, such as IRA Financial Trust.

-2. Your IRA assets/cash can be rolled over to IRA Financial Trust tax-free.
+2. Your IRA assets/cash can roll over to IRA Financial Trust tax-free.

-3. A special purpose LLC will be established that will be wholly owned by the IRA.
-The IRA assets/cash will then be transferred to the LLC tax-free in exchange for 100% interest in the LLC.
+3. A special purpose LLC will be established that your IRA owns.
+Hence, the IRA assets/cash will transfer to the LLC tax-free in exchange for 100% interest in the LLC.

 4. You, as manager of the LLC, will open a bank account for the LLC at any local bank.
 IRA Financial will draft LLC Operating Agreement identifying you as manager of the LLC and the IRA as the sole member.

-5. You, as manager of the LLC, will then have “Checkbook control” over all the assets/funds in the IRA LLC to make the alternative asset investment.
+5. As manager of the LLC, you will then have “Checkbook control” over all the assets/funds in the IRA LLC to make the alternative asset investment.

-6. Since the LLC will be owned by one IRA, the LLC will be treated as a disregarded entity for federal income tax purposes and no federal income tax return will be required to be filed.
+6. Because the IRA owns the LLC, it will be treated as a disregarded entity for federal income tax purposes.
+No federal income tax return is necessary to be filed.
 All income and gain from the real estate investments will flow back to the IRA without tax.